image-js/image-js-docs/docs/Tutorials/When and how to use watershed.md

 const roiMap = watershed(image, { points: filteredPoints, mask });
 ```

-It is worth mentioning, however, that mask is not the only way of finding ROIs.
+It is worth mentioning, however, that mask is not the only way of finding ROIs through watershed.
 Another way of applying watershed is to pass the threshold value directly.
 While looking for threshold we looked for a mask, but we can also find the threshold value that the mask is based on.
 Thus, by using `computeThreshold()` function we can pass its result like this:

 ```ts